Large for Gestational Age

 high for the number of weeks, the baby may be larger than expected.
 Before the baby

-is born, doctors use the term fetal macrosomia instead of LGA.
+is born, healthcare providers use the term fetal macrosomia instead of LGA.

 Other ways to check the baby’s growth before birth include: